lmfit/uncertainties/doc/tech_guide.rst

 have precise linear expansions in the region where the probability distribution of their variables is the largest.
 It is therefore important that **uncertainties be "small"**.
-Mathematically, this means that the linear terms of functions around the nominal values of their variables should be much larger than the remaining higher-order terms over the region of significant probability.
+Mathematically, this implies that the linear terms of functions around the nominal values of their variables should be much larger than the remaining higher-order terms over the region of significant probability.